junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-19-SPN-All-fours.md

 "What about the rest of the movie?"
 Sam gestures at the TV.

 Dean grins at him, too widely.
-"Guess we'll have to watch it in the next week's movie night."
+"Guess we'll have to watch it at next week's movie night."

 "I hate you so much," his brother tells him.